What Is a Single-Family Detached Home?

 3. Arrive at Your Price Point

-Armed with an understanding of the type of house, it’s time to think about the price point.
-In addition to thinking about the down payment, buyers will want to calculate a monthly mortgage payment and total loan costs.
+Armed with an understanding of the type of house, you can start thinking about the price point.
+In addition to considering the down payment, buyers will want to calculate a monthly mortgage payment and total loan costs.

 Figuring out a price point before looking at homes can take the emotion out of the process.
 That way, buyers have a budget in mind and a “do not exceed” amount before they fall for a home.